 What is Aplastic Anemia?

 Aplastic anemia is a rare but very serious condition in which the body stops producing enough blood cells to cover its basic needs.
-It can lead to frequent infections and uncontrolled bleeding; in severe cases, these complications can be life-threatening.
+It leads to frequent infections and uncontrolled bleeding; in severe cases, these complications can be life-threatening.
 Aplastic anemia is considered a type of bone marrow failure since blood cells are produced in the bone marrow.

 Aplastic Anemia From a Vaccine

 First, always get medical attention as soon as possible.
 Then contact a vaccine injury lawyer who can effectively represent you in the Federal Vaccine Court.
 If your aplastic anemia was triggered by a vaccine, you could be eligible for compensation.